Ria424/developers-animatesdk-docs/Frame_object/Frame25.md

 #### Usage

-*Frame.setMotionObjectDuration( duration [, stretchExistingKeyframes] )*
+Frame.setMotionObjectDuration(duration [, stretchExistingKeyframes])

 #### Parameters

-**duration** Specifies the number of frames for the tween span of the selected motion object.
+**duration** `integer`; Specifies the number of frames for the tween span of the selected motion object.

-**stretchExistingKeyframes** A boolean value that determines whether the tween span is stretched, or if frames are added, to the end of the last frame.
+**stretchExistingKeyframes** `boolean`; A boolean value that determines whether the tween span is stretched, or if frames are added, to the end of the last frame.

 #### Description

-Method; sets the duration (the tween span length) of the currently selected motion object.
+Method; Sets the duration (the tween span length) of the currently selected motion object.

 #### Example